Stephen Robinett

 Stephen Allen Robinett (13 July 1941 - 16 February 2004) was an American writer of science-fiction and mystery novels and short stories.

+Life and career

 Robinett's first publication appeared in the March 1969 edition of the magazine Analog Science Fiction and Fact, the novelette "Minitalent", which was published with his most-used pseudonym, Tak Hallus (derived from the Persian takhallus).
 By the mid-1970s, however, he had begun using his own name.
 He published two novels, Stargate and The Man Responsible during the mid-1970s, and continued to publish novels and short fiction until the early 1990s.

 He also wrote extensively in the area of business journalism and was a lawyer licensed in California.

 He died on 16 February 2004 from complications caused by Hodgkins disease.

+In 2024, his short story Assignment No. 1 was published posthumously in the sci-fi anthology book The Last Dangerous Visions, itself a posthumous publication edited on-and-off by the late Harlan Ellison between 1972 and 2014, when two strokes prevented him from editing until his death in 2018.